stoplightio/docs/articles/enterprise/components/tasker.md

 ### Docker

-To expose these to the Docker runtime, either write them to a file and use the `--env-file` argument:
+To expose configuration variables to the Docker runtime, either write them to a file and use the `--env-file` argument:

 ```bash
 cat <<EOF>tasker-env-vars